marigroc/hangman/README.md

 ## Description

 The Hangman project is a classic word-guessing game implemented in Python.
 The aim of the project is to create an interactive game where the computer selects a secret word, and the user tries to guess it letter-by-letter.
-The user has a limited number of attempts, and for each incorrect guess, a part of the hangman is drawn.
-The user wins if they guess the word before the hangman is fully drawn, and they lose if the hangman is completed before they guess the word.
+The user has a limited number of attempts.
+The user wins if they guess the word before they run out of the attempts, and they lose if the hangman is "completed" before they guess the word.

 ### What I Learned
 - How to use Git for version control.
-- Implementing classes to organize code and improve code readability.
+- Improve code readability.
-- Utilizing encapsulation and abstraction principles to manage game state and user interaction.

 ## Installation